Gravel and Stripe

 fill the selection with the goldbead pattern.

-This is another example using another of
+This is another example

 I hope you enjoyed this tutorial.